JSBmanD/docs/pages/exports/aggregate-exports.md

 ![image](/_assets/img/pages/dashboard/access-levels/agency-aggregate-export.png)

-!!! warning "Agency-Tagged Data"
+[block:callout]
+{
+  "type": "warning",
+  "title": "Agency-Tagged Data",
-	If you do not enable the Only Show Agency-Tagged Data data filter, the Agency Team Member will be able to export aggregate data associated with all of your campaigns, regardless if they are associated with them or not.
+  "body": "If you do not enable the Only Show Agency-Tagged Data data filter, the Agency Team Member will be able to export aggregate data associated with all of your campaigns, regardless if they are associated with them or not."
+}
+[/block]

 ## Available Topics to Export